BloomTechBackend/bd-intermediate-java-project/Instructions/SprintProjectInstructions.md

-# Sprint Challenge: Unit 2 Sprint 1
+# Sprint Challenge: Unit 2

 **_Read these instructions carefully.
 Understand exactly what is expected before starting this Sprint Challenge_**